 Anyhoo, I digress.
-Thomas McGinty, aka ‘The Diceman’ was a famous street performer that I recall from my many trips into Dublin City center as a teenager.
+Thomas McGinty, aka ‘The Diceman’ was a famous street performer that I recall from my many trips to Dublin City center as a teenager.
 He took his name ‘The Diceman’ from one of his first jobs where he was promoting a games shop with the same name.
 His other costumes included the ‘Mona Lisa’, ‘a clown, ’Dracula’, a light bulb and a teapot.

 He was tall, handsome and of fine stature which were the perfect characteristics for his most famous ‘living statue’ street performance.
-In Ireland there was nobody performing this type of street art at the time.
+In Ireland, there was nobody performing this type of street art at the time.
 Perhaps there were in other parts of Europe but he was a first for Ireland.

 His ethereal yet imposing presence always gathered a crowd.
 If you were lucky when throwing some money into his hat on the ground, he would give you one of his exaggerated trademark winks.
 I remember being both terrified and in awe of him.